You might also want to read my article on flea-bite and other allergies. You can view it here

-Hair loss is one of the most common problems that bring pets to my animal hospital.
-There are an enormous number of causes for hair loss.
-I am only going to go over a few of the more common ones and how I go about deciding which one it is.
+Hair loss is one of the most common problems that bring pets to animal hospitals.
+There are an enormous number of possible causes for hair loss.
+I am going to go over a few of the more common ones and explain how veterinarians might go about deciding which one of them it is.

 How long has the problem been present and has it occurred before?

 Is it a single patch that is affected or is it a generalized skin problem?

-Is it on the body itself or on the face or limbs?
+Is it on the trunk of the body itself or on the face or limbs?

 Is the hair missing or broken or chewed off short?